With state Senate vote, Virginia moves closer to abolishing death penalty

 Three Senate Republicans said they would have supported the measure if it had established a mandatory minimum sentence of life in prison without the possibility of parole for anyone convicted of what is currently a capital offense.

-The House version, which cleared that chamber’s Courts of Justice Committee earlier Wednesday, would require those who would have received capital punishment to instead get a mandatory life sentence without parole, time off for good behavior or conditional release.
+The House version, which cleared that chamber’s Courts of Justice Committee earlier Wednesday, would require those who would have received capital punishment sentences to instead get a mandatory life sentence without parole, time off for good behavior or conditional release.

 The House and Senate would have to work out the differences in the bills before the legislation could be sent to Northam for his signature.